 Specific details regarding Pingry’s testing logistics can be found here.

 Information on testing while in quarantine can be found here.

 Pingry Anywhere COVID-19 TESTING SCHEDULE

-Please refer to the calendar below, which indicates the Distribution Day, Collection Day, and Campus Access Window for the weekly testing cycles to be administered in January and February.
+Please refer to the calendar below, which indicates the Distribution Day, Collection Day, and Campus Access Window for the weekly testing cycles to be administered through March.
 “Campus Access Window” refers to the period of time that you will NOT be permitted on either campus, at any time, if you did not participate in that week’s testing cycle, and if you did not provide a negative result from an independent polymerase chain reaction (PCR) test administered within 48 hours of the collection date.

 How Will a Snow/Remote Day Affect The Testing Schedule?

 We are likely to have more snow days in the months ahead.
 Starting in January, we will be revising our testing schedule in the event of a snow day as follows:

 If a snow day happens to fall on a Collection Day…